 Most of the potential sources for data on temporary obstacles come from intelligent transportation systems.
-Those sometimes integrate some rudimentary features for disabled mobilities (such as presence of elevators, or accessibility of given public transit routes).
+Those sometimes integrate some rudimentary features for disabled mobilities (such as indicating the presence of elevators, or the accessibility of given public transit routes).
 However, this data is partial, and the objective functions that are used to compute or rank the paths are generally not able to take specificities of disabled users into consideration.
-Moreover, they can't be used directly to study the prevalence of temporary obstacles as we will show below.
+Moreover, they can't be used directly to study the prevalence of temporary obstacles, as we will show below.

-Google is the best known and has two main services that could be useful in the measurement of temporary obstacles.
+Google is the best-known provider and has two main services that could be useful in the measurement of temporary obstacles.
 The first is Google Maps in its satellite version, and the second is the Street View service, for which the coverage is not as complete, especially in the Global South [12].
 A central concern in both sources is that due to their proprietary nature and limited transparency, it is not always feasible to get accurate metadata (temporally, the precision is at best at the month level).
-As such, it would be very hard to obtain a "snapshot" of a zone as it would necessarily be recomposed from multiple capture times (sometimes months apart), with unknown impacts stemming from when (time/day) the images were captured.
-Moreover, the satellite version is generally not precise enough for most temporary obstacles, and Street View is generally taken from the street, with a limited view of the sidewalk (especially when hidden by parked cars).
+As such, it would be very hard to obtain a "snapshot" of a zone as it would necessarily be recomposed from multiple capture times (sometimes months apart), with unknown impacts stemming from the imprecision on when (time/day) the images were captured.
+Moreover, the satellite version is generally not precise enough for most temporary obstacles, and Street View is generally taken from the roadway, with a limited view of the sidewalk (especially when hidden by parked cars).

 OpenStreetMap is a more promising tool as its open-database license allows users to easily create extensions, such as ones tailored for accessibility.
 As of January 2021, OSM's wiki shows the existence of 5 such extensions.
-Two of them - GetThere and Accessibility layer in OSMS-WMS - correspond to accessibility of the map itself (and not are not maps of accessibility), and a third - BiViMap - is a map of point of interests for blind users, only available in German and mostly focused on German metropolitan areas.
-The last two - Wheelmap and Wheelchair map - are focused on wheelchair accessibility.
+Two of them-GetThere and Accessibility layer in OSMS-WMS-focus on making the map itself accessible (and are not maps of accessibility), and a third-BiViMap-is a map of points of interest for blind users, only available in German and mostly focused on German metropolitan areas.
+The last two-Wheelmap and Wheelchair map-are focused on wheelchair accessibility.
 They use existing OSM data plus additional user inputs to list accessible and inaccessible places.
-However, even a cursory visit on known locations (or comparisons with Google Street View history) show that some of the data has been obsolete for at least two years.
+However, even a cursory visit to known locations (or comparisons with Google Street View history) show that some of the data has been obsolete for at least two years.

 There have been attempts to create user-collected databases of obstacles, but they are a priori not able to address the problems of temporary obstacles.
-One central issue is the dynamic nature of the data collected: an obstacle is added when someone sees it, but might take a long time before being removed from the database.
-Users don't systematically report obstacles and no-one knows how many kilometres the user walked before reporting the obstacle.
+One central issue is the dynamic nature of the data collected.
+The obstacles can be either inherently ephemeral or require an intervention to be removed, and their temporal duration vary from minutes to weeks.
+Moreover, an obstacle is added when someone sees it, but might stay a long time before being removed from the database as users don't systematically report obstacles and no-one knows how many kilometres the user walked before reporting the obstacle (which would be needed to estimate the obstacle density).
 So if three obstacles are shown in one neighbourhood, it could correspond to three independent points reported over a week, each immediately reported and present for only a few hours, with no other obstacles ever being there.
 Or it could be a single person on a five-minute walk forced to deviate from their route three times.
 Collating dynamic data to have an idea of which percentage of the network is unavailable is not a priori solvable, even before getting into issues of manipulation, false-reporting and DoS attacks.